-Facilitate and enable prevention, and the identification and provision of early support, to improve outcomes for individuals and prevent, stop or slow the progression of need, to safely enable risk and to minimise harm.
+Services will facilitate and enable prevention, and the identification and provision of early support, to improve outcomes for individuals and prevent, stop or slow the progression of need, to safely enable risk and to minimise harm.

 Public Protection

 Addressing key public protection statutory duties will be prioritised.